Neotron-Compute/Neotron-Book/src/1_introduction.md

 * Make various beepy noises
 * Connect to external hardware, such as Printers, Ethernet interfaces, or WiFi modules.

 But most importantly, you can learn the fundamentals of what it takes for a computer to be a *computer*.
 And you can study the source code and hardware schematics required to make that happen.
-You can even take the designs and go off and produce your own version - maybe to add a specific interface for a particular peripheral that interests you - all with no licences fees to pay.
+You can even take the designs and go off and produce your own version - maybe to add a specific interface for a particular peripheral that interests you - all with no licence fees to pay.

 ## Is this a good idea?